-The final grade will be based upon:

-Pre-lab quizzes 15%
+The final grade will be based upon: Pre-lab quizzes 15%

 Laboratory notebooks 60%

 Formal laboratory report 25%

-- Lab notebooks will be handed out to you on the first day of the course and collected every other week after the experiments are completed. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED except in cases of genuine emergency. - It is expected and encouraged that students finish their experiments within the assigned class time on Wednesdays.
-However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.
+- Lab notebooks will be handed out to you on the first day of the course and collected every week after the experiments are completed. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED. - It is expected and encouraged that students finish their experiments within the assigned class time.
+However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week. - $\circ$ The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students. - Lack of attendance will be reflected in the lab reports grading and will affect the final grade accordingly.